StreetSupport/streetsupport-platform-web/docs/testing/testing-and-fallbacks.md

 2. Ensure the structure matches the live database format
 3. Test locally with `USE_FALLBACK=true`

+## Skipped Tests

+Some tests in our test suite are deliberately skipped rather than removed.
+This includes tests for features like SWEP (Severe Weather Emergency Protocol) where the frontend implementation is complete but backend integration is still pending.

+**Skipped Test Categories**:
+- Frontend-complete features awaiting backend integration
+- Features depending on external CMS or database systems not yet implemented
+- Third-party integrations pending configuration

+For detailed information about our skipped tests strategy, including when to skip tests and how to re-enable them, see [`testing-philosophy.md`](./testing-philosophy.md#skipped-tests-strategy).

 ## Troubleshooting

 ### Tests still failing in PRs?